zhaoli/TianyaEbook/README.md

 TianyaEbook
 ===========

-a Python app to download and convert posts from Tianya bbs.
+a Python3 app to download and convert posts from Tianya bbs.

-need Python 3.
+Some posts are really longer than the Yellow River, so you'd better split these into 50 pages pieces.